gitpod-io/retired-gatsby-website/src/docs/languages/rust.md

 First, before we get to that we need to get some prerequisites set-up first we'll add the needed extension

-If you havn't added extensions to your repoository already add the following snippet to your [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file/) file:
+If you haven't added extensions to your repository already add the following snippet to your [.gitpod.yml](https://www.gitpod.io/docs/config-gitpod-file/) file:

 ```yaml
 vscode: